 The directors of the Company note the requirement of BIPRU 2.2.46 to hold additional capital to mitigate any weakness in the overall control environment.
 The directors do not consider that any additional capital needs to be held for this reason.
 With specific reference to BIPRU 2.2.46:

 - The directors note the general obligation under SYSC to take appropriate practical responsibility for their Company’s arrangements and that the Company must take reasonable care to organise and control its affairs responsibly and effectively, with adequate risk management systems, SYSC 1.2 (G).
 In particular the requirements to have: robust governance arrangements, SYSC 4.1.1 (R); business continuity provisions, SYSC 4.1.6 (R); personnel with the skills, knowledge and expertise necessary for the discharge of their responsibilities SYSC 5.1.1 (R); and to have effective processes to identify, manage, monitor and report the risks to which it is or might be exposed SYSC 7.1.1 (G).
 The Company performs and documents an annual review of compliance with all SYSC requirements.

-- The financial results of the Company are properly approved by the board in a timely fashion.
+- The financial results of the Company are properly monitored by the executive committee and the board in a timely fashion.
 The executive directors of the Company monitor the management accounts on a monthly basis.

 The Company has put in place a number of insurances to mitigate operational risks: professional indemnity and directors and officers liability cover (placed in the London market through JLT Specialty Ltd); and a comprehensive office policy.

 The Company has a comprehensive business continuity framework and conducts on-going diligence on the business continuity arrangements of critical outsourcing partners.